dunta12/sahabat-hijrah/README.md

 ## 🔒 Privacy
 All data is stored only on your device.
 No account needed.

-## 🤲 Support
-This app is free.
-Voluntary donation (QRIS) is available in the Profile menu.

 ---

 # 🌙 Sahabat Hijrah (Indonesia)